Early Childhood Education (MAT)

 - EDTC 5010 Introduction to Technologies for Educators (3 hours)

 - SPED 5860 Psychology of the Exceptional Student (3 hours)

-Prior to apprentice teaching, students must take and pass the PRAXIS Exam #20021 Education of Young Children.
+Prior to apprentice teaching, students must take and pass the state required content area exam.

 Early childhood education MAT students may receive an added teaching certificate in early childhood special education.
 These students should contact the Teacher Certification advisor.

 Student Internship and Apprentice Teaching

 Students must also complete the following courses to earn both the MAT Early Childhood Degree and to complete certification in early childhood.

 - ECED 5096 Apprentice Teaching Seminar(1 hour)

 - ECED 5940 Apprentice Teaching: PrePrimary (3 hours)

 - ECED 5950 Apprentice Teaching: Primary (3 hours)